Family activities in the region

 Friday 23 February

-The Festival begins with the turning on of the street lights in the evening, with music, markets & entertainment.
+The Festival begins with the turning on of the street lights in the evening, with music & entertainment.
 The Art Gallery will be open with the Local Artist Exhibition, which will be open every day except Monday during the festival.

 Saturday 24 February

-A massive event is on this day - the Australian National Busking Championships™ - South East Queensland Regional Finals where buskers line the streets, culminating in a concert in the park in the evening.
-It's also the first day of our Open Gardens and a fantastic Wine Masterclass with Mike Hayes.
-Golf rounds off the day.
+A massive event is on this day - the Australian National Busking Championships™ - South East Queensland Regional Finals where buskers line the streets, culminating in a concert in the park in the late afternoon.
+Join in the Bush Dance in the evening to support local chaplaincy programs.
+It's also the first day of our Open Gardens, sporting types might like to join in the park run or mountain bike ride, and Golf rounds off the day.

 Sunday 25 February